McConnell won’t back any candidate for Speaker: ‘I’m not an expert on the House’

-Senate Minority Leader Mitch McConnell (R-Ky.) said in an interview to air on Sunday that he had no one in particular to single out when it comes to any Republican in the House who could lead the conference as it struggles to elect its next Speaker.
+Senate Minority Leader Mitch McConnell (R-Ky.) said in an interview airing Sunday that he had no one in particular to single out when it comes to any Republican in the House who could lead the conference as it struggles to elect its next Speaker.

-McConnell told CBS “Face the Nation” moderator Margaret Brennan that he hopes the House would settle the problem “pretty quickly” but wouldn’t put his backing behind any fresh batch of candidates that have emerged since late last week when Rep. Jim Jordan (R-Ohio) again failed to win enough voters to lead the chamber.
+McConnell told CBS “Face the Nation” moderator Margaret Brennan that he hopes the House will settle the problem “pretty quickly” but wouldn’t put his backing behind any of the fresh batch of candidates that have emerged since late last week, when Rep. Jim Jordan (R-Ohio) again failed to win enough voters to lead the chamber.

 “Look, I’m not an expert on the House.
 I have my hands full here in the Senate, and we’re gonna do our job and hope the House can get functional here sometime soon,” McConnell said when asked if there was “anyone in the House who can lead the Republicans.”